-Propane/LP Gas:
+Natural and Propane/LP Gas:

-Propane/LP gas is odorless.
-An odor making agent is added to propane/LP gas.
-The odor helps you detect a Propane/LP gas leak.
-However, the odor added to the gas can fade.
+Natural and Propane/LP gases are odorless.
+An odor making agent is added to these gasses.
+The odor helps you detect a gas leak.
 Gas may be present even though no odor exists.
 Make certain you read and understand all warnings.
 Keep this manual for reference.
 It is your guide to safe and proper operation of this heater.